JohannesPfeifer/DSGE_mod/README.md

 Estimates the baseline RBC model on simulated data.

+## RBC_baseline_welfare

+Computes the welfare-maximizing optimal labor tax rate in a baseline RBC model with only TFP shocks.
+It does so by defining welfare recursively in the model block and calling an optimizer to find the parameter for the steady state tax rate that maximizes welfare.

+Estimates the baseline RBC model on simulated data.

 ## RBC_capitalstock_shock.mod

 Implements a simple RBC model with a time t shock to the capital stock.